sundgenomics/sundgenomics.github.io/pipeline_overview.md

 ### CHORseq

-CHORseq pipeline aligns reads in .fastq to a specified reference genome, using dm-6 as spike-in
+CHORseq pipeline aligns reads in .fastq to a specified reference genome, using dm-6 as spike-in genome.
 - Inputs: .fastq files, a reference genome
+- Options: single-end, paired-end, with and without spike-in
 - Outputs: indexed, sorted .bam files
 - Software used: bowtie2, samtools, picard, multiQC, custom scripts